top of page

 Can you speak to your piece/s in the anthology and what inspired it/them?

-The last few years I’ve advised a number of clients as develop alt text for their legacy digital images and start to implement policies and practices, and that always brings up questions about what’s important about describing a photograph, or a piece of art — particularly an image that simply defies one’s capacity for description.
+The last few years I’ve advised a number of clients as they develop alt text for their legacy digital images and start to implement policies and practices, and that always brings up questions about what’s important about describing a photograph, or a piece of art — particularly an image that simply defies one’s capacity for description.

 There are so many moments of my life that I wish had been photographed or filmed.
-I am clumsy and I think it has to look really funny when I fall down.
+I am clumsy, and I think it has to look really funny when I fall down.
 I wish I could see what everyone else sees when I do.
 One root of this piece is about capturing those falling moments.
 Another root is that I never ask for photos with celebrities when I meet them, so there are no photos.
 This piece is an attempt to rectify this, to visualize important moments that I wish had been captured.

 What are you working on right now that lights you up?
 Who are you reading that does the same?